hydro-informatics/hydro-informatics.github.io/_sources/numerics/pre-slf-tm.md

 * In the QGIS top menu go to **Project** > **Properties**.
 * Activate the **CRS** tab.
-* Enter `UTM zone 33N` and select the CRS shown in {numref}`Fig. %s <qgis-crs-utm33n>`.
+* Enter `UTM zone 33N` and select the CRS shown in {numref}`Fig. %s <qgis-crs-utm33n>`: EPSG 32633.
 * Click **Apply** and **OK**.

 Note that the CRS used with TELEMAC differs from the one used with BASEMENT to enable the compatibility of geospatial data products from QGIS with {ref}`BlueKenue <bluekenue>`.
+Also, EPSG 32633 is not a great choice because of its low precision (at best 2 m), but it will do the job for this tutorial.

 ```{figure} ../img/qgis/crs-utm-33n.png
 :alt: qgis set coordinate reference system crs germany utm zone 33n Inn river